 I’m on TV in Germany—Germany is a huge market for me, and they portray me a lot here in Hollywood.
 Whenever I’m on TV there, I would get tons of emails from artists wanting to be in the music business.
-Asking, "how can you help me?
-What do I need to do?"
+Asking, how can you help me?
+What do I need to do?
 Some of them are really, really talented.
 Sometimes I have time to talk to them and respond and sometimes I don’t.
-So I decided, since it’s always the same questions they ask, to put an e-book out there for an affordable rate, and give them knowledge that doesn’t really cost them money.
-A lot of it has to do with SEO practices adjusted to artists' needs.
+So I decided, since it’s always the same questions they ask, so why not put an e-book out there for an affordable rate, and give them knowledge that doesn’t really cost them money?
+A lot of it has to do with SEO practices adjusted to artist’s needs.

 What do you mean exactly?

 Oh you know, to make sure that you put your song out there, the right way, that you make sure you don’t annoy your fans with emails, you know, what I do: nooouuuurish the relationship.
 Be honest and let people be a part of your creation.
 Don’t treat music people that are buying your music just as customers.
 And the other thing is the drive.
 Drive is really important.

 What were you saying about the SEO optimization though?

 For YouTube, you don’t want to put your name on there.
 You want to put the singer of the original song, so that when people are searching for that, they find you.
 Stuff like that.
 You can always change it later.
 Those are things every artist should know, but most of them don’t.